Taylor Swift sexual assault trial: Aftermath

 In December 2017, Swift was named as a "Silence Breaker" in Time magazine's Person of the Year issue.
 In the magazine, Swift gave her first recount of the assault and trial, detailing how it felt to testify and advice she would offer to fans.
 She also revealed that as of that date she had still not been paid the symbolic dollar she had won.

-Swift also recalled that it was the most number of times the term "ass" had been spoken in Colorado Federal Court.

 It has also been widely speculated that Swift made a reference to her assault trial in her "Look What You Made Me Do" music video, but this was never confirmed by Swift herself.

 In the April 2019 issue of Elle, Swift once again spoke of her trial.
-In the piece, titled "30 things I learned before I turned 30", Swift listed her opinion that she believes victims in cases of sexual assault as her 13th lesson.
+In the piece, titled "30 things I learned before I turned 30", Swift stated, as her 13th lesson, that "It’s my opinion that in cases of sexual assault, I believe the victim."
 She credited this lesson to her own trial experience, drawing on what she described as the stigma many women feel when speaking up about assault.

 Following the outcome of the trial, Mueller struggled for months to find a job in radio.
-In early 2018 he was eventually hired by KIX-92.7 hosting a morning show in Mississippi, presenting under the pseudonym Stonewall Jackson.
+In 2018, he was hired by KIX-92.7 hosting a morning show in Mississippi, presenting under the pseudonym Stonewall Jackson.
+The case was mentioned in the 2023 ski crash lawsuit against American actress Gwyneth Paltrow, who had countersued the plaintiff for $1.
+Paltrow won the suit.